-The intent of this section is to ensure that each developer will be assured a number of permits that is appropriate to the size of his/her subdivision and investment.
-The intent of this section is also to ensure that each subdivision receive a building permit, not for a subdivider to create small subdivisions or to sell off individual lots circumventing the purpose of this Ordinance.
+The intent of this section is to ensure that each developer will receive a number of permits appropriate to the size of the subdivision.
+The intent of this section is also to ensure that each subdivision receives a building permit, not for a subdivider to create small subdivisions or to sell off individual lots circumventing the purpose of this Ordinance.

-of new Year Year Year Year Year Year Year Year Year Year Year

-building lots One Two Three Four Five Six Seven Eight Nine Ten Eleven +
+of new building lots Year One Year Two Year Three Year Four Year Five Year Six Year Seven Year Eight Year Nine Year Ten Year Eleven +

 Less than 10 1 1 1 1 1 1 1 1 1

 10 - 19 2 2 2 2 2 2 2 2 2 1

 20 - 29 3 3 3 3 3 3 3 3 3 2

 30 - 39 4 4 4 4 4 4 4 4 4 3

-40 + 5 5 5 5 5 5 5 5 5 5 5
+40+ 5 5 5 5 5 5 5 5 5 5 5

-- Notes: This table shows the number of building permits available for various size subdivisions for the years following Brookline Planning Board approval.
-Year One denotes the year in which the subdivision was approved by the Brookline Planning Board. \ If there is no house on the original pre-existing undeveloped buildable lot (parent parcel), then an additional building permit is available the first year.
+Notes: This table shows the number of building permits available for various size subdivisions for the years following Brookline Planning Board approval.
+Year One denotes the year in which the subdivision was approved by the Brookline Planning Board.
+If there is no house on the original pre-existing undeveloped buildable lot (parent parcel), then an additional building permit is available the first year.
 The example provided for a subdivision of "Less than 10" lots is for a 9-lot subdivision.
 The other above examples provided are for the maximum size subdivision in each category (19, 29 and 39 lots, respectively) so as to illustrate the full build-out period for subdivisions in each size range.
 A 55-lot subdivision is illustrated for the "40+" size category.
-If more than 55 lots are involved, either a maximum of five or the remaining number of permits, whichever is less, are available in subsequent years until the total number of permits available in the subdivision is issued. - a.
-Each subdivision may receive their building permit allocation at any time during the calendar year as illustrated in the table above. - b.
+If more than 55 lots are involved, either a maximum of five or the remaining number of permits, whichever is less, are available in subsequent years until the total number of permits available in the subdivision is issued.

+- a.
+Each subdivision may receive their building permit allocation in accordance with Section 1405.3. - b.
 A subdivision may bank and carry over a maximum of one year's building permit allocations to the next calendar year.
 Any allocation that is carried over from the first year and not used by the end of the second year is postponed to the end of the subdivision buildout.